Sanya1001/python-projects/README.md

 ```
 Will create QR for Google.

 If commandline argument is not provided, default to sanya1001.github.io

-# Update 2
 Dependencies can be installed with requirements.txt